sdil/benchmark-frameworks/README.md

 ## Lessons learned

-- After optimizing the Elixir Phoenix app setup to production mode, I see almost 10x improvement from **455 RPS to 6,112RPS**.
+- After optimizing the Elixir Phoenix app setup to production mode, I see almost 10x improvement from **455 RPS to 5,107 RPS**.
 The optimizations I did:
   - Set the `MIX_ENV=prod`
   - Compile the source code
   - Set the `max_keepalive` parameter in `config/prod.exs`